ruimoliveira/citra/ESOF-docs/Assignment 4.md

 //In CITRA, ...

-Report Test Statistics and analytics:  e.g., number of test cases, percentage of coverage, number of flaky tests, etc. (see links of projects in moodle for inspiration)
+**Report Test Statistics and analytics:  e.g., number of test cases, percentage of coverage, number of flaky tests, etc. (see links of projects in moodle for inspiration)**

 >Grade: 8pts

+Citra is using [Catch](https://github.com/philsquared/Catch/)-based tests, currently almost nothing in the Citra Repository is being tested, but the [Dynarmic Repository](https://github.com/MerryMage/dynarmic) (another open source project that is used by Citra to emulate Nintendo's 3DS CPU - ARM11 architecture) has a lot more coverage.
+From what we could perceive, no tests were implemented yet mainly due to many reasons.

+priority definitions, sometimes it's more important to efficient to focus on coding something and after everything is done code the tests reverse engineering project (REP), since this is a REP, it is not always clear if testing is being done correctly, that is, if tests results are false positives, so it is best to move less contributors willing to do tests, some of the times humans are lazy, and we all fall guilty with that one

+so code quality is garanteed the good old fashion way, while(!working) recode();

 Identify a new bug and/or correct a bug
 >Grade: 6pts (identification: 4 points; correction: 2 points)